Data provenance as a strategic advantage

 That is what makes drift dangerous: it preserves confidence while eroding fidelity.

-From compliance to accountability
+From compliance to accountability in AI data

 At the same time, scrutiny around explainability and accountability is intensifying, and the conversation is expanding beyond legal teams.
 Regulators are asking sharper questions about data lineage; investors are examining governance frameworks; boards are expected to understand not just performance metrics but the origin of the signals behind them.